-\begin{rem} For $p>1$, the natural space for $u$ in (\ref{eq:Friedrichs}) is the Sobolev space $\stackrel{\circ\ }{W^1_p}\!\!(0,1)$.
+\begin{remark} For $p>1$, the natural domain for $u$ in (\ref{eq:Friedrichs}) is the Sobolev space $\stackrel{\circ\ }{W^1_p}\!\!(0,1)$.
 For $p=1$ the sharp constant in (\ref{eq:Friedrichs}) is not achieved in the Sobolev space.
 However, in this case one can consider $u\in BV(0,1)$ and understand the right-hand side of (\ref{eq:Friedrichs}) in the sense of measures.
-In this case the statement of Theorem \ref{T1} is true (except for the case $p=1$, $q=\infty$, where both symmetric and asymmetric extremals exist). \end{rem}
+In this case, the statement of Theorem \ref{T1} is true (except for the case $p=1$, $q=\infty$, where there are symmetric and asymmetric extremals). \end{remark}

-The history of Theorem \ref{T1} is given in the Table \ref{tab1}.\footnote{In fact, Hardy--Littlewood--P\'olya and Levin dealt with the first inequality in (\ref{eq:Friedrichs1}) whereas Schmidt considered the third inequality in (\ref{eq:Friedrichs1}). }
+The history of Theorem \ref{T1} is given in the Table \ref{tab1}.\footnote{In fact, Hardy--Littlewood--P\'olya and Levin dealt with the first inequality in (\ref{eq:Friedrichs1}) whereas Schmidt considered the third inequality in (\ref{eq:Friedrichs1}).}